Who are the sponsors of Azura-Edo?

 Construction started on 5 January 2016.
 Operations began in May 2018, eight months ahead of schedule.

-+ How is Azura managing the risks of the project?
+How has Azura managed the risks of the project?

-There are a number of steps that Azura followed to ‘de-risk’ the execution and operation of the project.
+Azura has taken a number of steps to de-risk the execution and operation of the project.
 These include the following:

-- Limiting its exposure to delays or deficiencies in construction – by agreements with its EPC contractor that will be heavily “back-end” loaded and by close involvement in the choice and management of the civil works contractor; and
+- Limiting its exposure to delays or deficiencies in construction by structuring agreements with its EPC contractor where a portion of the payments are retained until successful completion and through close involvement in the choice and management of the civil works contractor; and

 - Protecting its revenue stream through World Bank & MIGA payment guarantees, letters of credit and contract termination insurance.

-+ Who will buy the power generated by the Azura-Edo IPP?
+Who buys the power generated by the Azura-Edo IPP?

-A Power Purchase Agreement (PPA) at fair commercial terms was agreed and executed with the Nigerian Bulk Electricity Trading PLC (NBET), a Nigerian government entity that puchases the electricity supplied by the Azura-Edo IPP for on-sale to the country’s eleven distribution companies.
+A Power Purchase Agreement (PPA) at fair commercial terms was agreed and executed with the Nigerian Bulk Electricity Trading PLC (NBET), a Nigerian government entity that purchases the electricity supplied by the Azura-Edo IPP for on-sale to the country’s eleven distribution companies (DISCOs).

-+ Which parties are you working with to make this happen?
+Which parties have you worked with to make this happen?

-The development of a power station requires close cooperation with all the various Government bodies that have a commercial or regulatory interest in the industry.
+The development of a power station requires close cooperation with a diverse set of Government bodies that have a commercial or regulatory interest in the industry.
 The key Ministries, Departments and Agencies with whom Azura interacts are the following: